DrHazemAli/AzureImageSDK/wiki/Home.md

-# Azure AI SDK Wiki
+# Azure Image SDK Wiki

-Welcome to the Azure AI SDK documentation!
+Welcome to the Azure Image SDK documentation!
 This SDK provides a comprehensive .NET solution for integrating with Azure AI services using a modern model-based architecture.

 ## 🏗️ Architecture Overview

-The Azure AI SDK follows a **model-based architecture** where each AI model has its own configuration, parameters, and capabilities.
+The Azure Image SDK follows a **model-based architecture** where each AI model has its own configuration, parameters, and capabilities.
 This design provides:

 - **🎯 Model Independence**: Each model can have different endpoints, API versions, and parameters
 - **🔧 Flexible Configuration**: Per-model timeouts, retry policies, and settings